Pope Martin IV: Election of Nicholas III

 A week after the election of Nicholas III, the new pope wrote to Simon, who was still Legate in France, urging him to effect a reconciliation between the King of France, Philip III, and the King of Leon and Castile, Alfonso the Wise.
 Since the King of Aragon, Peter III (who was married to Constance of Sicily) was involved in the struggle over Sicily with Charles I, this peace initiative threatened King Charles directly.
 On 22 April 1279, Pope Nicholas wrote to Cardinal Simon about King Philip.
 The Pope had issued a prohibition on tournaments, and King Philip and his barons were flagrantly violating the prohibition.
 Cardinal Simon was ordered to excommunicate the King of France.

 To ensure that his victory against the Angevins would stand, Nicholas III decided to go forward with a much needed addition to the Sacred College of Cardinals.
-At his first opportunity, on 12 March 1278, he created ten cardinals.
+At his first opportunity, on 12 March 1278, he created nine cardinals.
 Five cardinal bishops were named: Latino Frangipani Malabranca, OP, of Rome (Nicholas III's nephew by his sister Mabilia); Erhard de Lessines (Lesigny), of Langres, son of Guillaume, Marshal of Champagne; Bentivenga de Bentivengis, O.Min., of Aquasparta; Robert Kilwardby, OP, Archbishop of Canterbury; and Ordoño (Ordeonio) Álvarez, Bishop of Braga.
 Two cardinal-priests were named: Gerardo Bianchi of Parma, and Girolamo Masci d' Ascoli, O.Min., of Picenum.
-He also appointed three cardinal-deacons: Giordano Orsini, brother of Pope Nicholas III, of Rome; Giacomo Colonna of Rome; and Gerardo Cupalates, O.Min., of Piacenza.
+He also appointed two cardinal-deacons: Giordano Orsini, brother of Pope Nicholas III, of Rome; and Giacomo Colonna of Rome.
 The effect of these creations was to seriously dilute the Angevin influence in the Sacred College, and to considerably increase the monastic element, especially the Franciscan one.
 It needs to be recalled that Nicholas III was the Governor, Corrector, and Protector of the Franciscans.
 The Roman influence was also strengthened.
 The inevitable consequence would be that the next pope too would not be a creature of Charles I of Sicily.

 Eventually, though, by 19 October 1279, Pope Nicholas recalled Cardinal Simon de Brion.